bdpennington/BrianPennington.dev/docs/about.md

 ## Institutionalizing Knowledge

 I am also extremely proud to have overseen and developed continuous learning workshops throughout the engineering org.
 I love to learn (I would call this my top talent) and believe that one of the best methods to building great teams (and trust!) is by nurturing and institutionalizing knowledge.
-Having mentored many of our junior developers, I discovered several common gaps in understanding and used them to create new learning materials -- usually designed as 30-60 minute interactive modules. (__Add slides example here__).
+Having mentored many of our junior developers, I discovered several common gaps in understanding and used them to create new learning materials -- usually designed as 30-60 minute interactive modules. (example: <a href="/presentations/tooling-pkmgr-bundlers/index.html" target="_blank" rel="noreferrer">Tooling Part 1</a>).
 This was met with great enthusiasm and helped developers round out skills relevant and adjacent to their work.

 ## Contact Me